 I now understand that most countries' copyright laws do include a provision for third-party indexing, so you can say "I saw this word on page 234 of that book" and not be held liable for copyright infringement of favourite books that feature too often in your list: at worst, your list is an index of your books, which is (in countries that have those provisions) allowed.
 But you still run the risk of accidentally defaming a book by writing wrong notes---there are "free speech" laws protecting reviews (up to a point), but I quite like the books I read and didn't want to cast them in a bad light by publishing all my misunderstandings.

-So in 2017 I found a large Chinese Internet search engine that hadn't yet prohibited being used by automatic programs, and was able to write a program that queried it for every word in my database, to get some measure of which words were common enough to warrant disregarding my reading notes and just saying "here's a translation that's 'out there' and worth recognising".
+So I tried querying a large Chinese Internet search engine for each of my words, to get some measure of which words were common enough to warrant disregarding my reading notes and just saying "here's a translation that's 'out there' and worth recognising".
 I had to be careful to ensure the search results really showed the word in common use (not just illegal copies of the source I read), and I also had to beware of having documented a rare different use-case of an otherwise common word.

-I managed to subset and edit my database, and can now present 62% of the 'specialist' words I collected between 2009 and 2019 as confirmed "public domain" words you can do what you want with (i.e. please do add them to products to help learners---and email me if you'd like me to mention here that you've added it to your product).
-The other 38% (and my reading notes) have not been added to CedPane, but I hope it's already useful.
+After subsetting and editing my database, I can now present 69% of the 'specialist' words I collected between 2009 and 2020 as confirmed "public domain" words you can do what you want with (i.e. please do add them to products to help learners---and email me if you'd like me to mention here that you've added it to your product).
+The other 31% (and my reading notes) have not been added to CedPane, but I hope it's already useful.